 Students are required to own earphones with a microphone for Zoom sessions.
 Innovation and Technology Services (ITS) recommends the Logitech H390 USP Computer Headset or a similar product.

-For some law students there may be an opportunity to increase your cost of attendance budget to cover (once only) the cost of a computer.
+Student Assistance Available For some law students there may be an opportunity to increase your cost of attendance budget to cover (once only) the cost of a computer.
 Information on this opportunity can be found on the Graduate Financial Aid webpage.

 The Center for Well-Being provides services across four integrated partner areas: health services, counseling and psychological services, health promotion and resilience, and violence prevention and awareness.
 Visit the center's website for information about our health insurance and vaccination requirements, on-campus clinics and more.